x42bn6/sandbox/we-say-things-bulba-interview.md

 - Their scrim winrate was insane all season, even pre-Stockholm Major - 80-90%.
   - In previous years - scrims were thrown thanks to Arteezy and Sumail (still loves them of course)
   - Hard to fix things when your practice games go so well - what do you fix?
-  - OG manager spoke to him - apparently EG were the strongest teams they scrimmed with.
+  - OG manager spoke to him - apparently EG were amongst the strongest teams they scrimmed with
   - Very good against LGD in scrims too
 - TI group stages - amazing, basically like scrims
 - Not perfect - they had communication issues, something that had happened all year
 - Some people thought it was stupid to pick Thunder Awaken.
 But EG had scrimmed them all season and beat them all the time.
 Thunder Awaken also cancelled scrims against them in the past.
 Felt they knew their style and they didn't change much.
-Matthew asked him why they picked - it was because they beat them a lot all the time.
+Matthew asked him why they picked - it was because they beat them a lot all the time
 - Technical issues around audio didn't help
 - Communication-wise, wasn't sure why this happened, but this was not the same team, in terms of communication, from the group stages
 - Still trying to think what he could have done better as a coach for the team